 |First-Degree Felony||5 to 99 years in prison||Up to $10,000 in fines|

-If you caused an accident while driving drunk, especially if you caused an injury or fatality, you face third-degree felony charges and potentially additional charges as well.
+If you caused an accident while driving drunk, especially if you caused an injury or fatality, you may face third-degree felony charges and potentially additional charges as well.
 No matter what penalties you face, our legal team stands ready to manage your case.

 - Community supervision (supervised probation)